National Assembly (Angola)

+Multi-party elections were delayed under Jose Eduardo dos Santos quasi-dictatorial rule for decades until the 1992 Angolan general election.
+Another election wouldn't be held until 2008 due to the second phase of the Angolan Civil War.
+After a new constitution was adopted in 2010, the first election under this new constitution was held in 2012.

+Election

-The 220 members of the National Assembly are elected by two methods.
-Ninety are elected in 18 five-seat constituencies, by party-list proportional representation using the d'Hondt method.
+The 220 members of the National Assembly are elected by two methods: Ninety are elected in 18 five-seat constituencies, by party-list proportional representation using the d'Hondt method.
 The other 130 are selected by party-list proportional representation using closed lists, allocated proportionally to the nationwide vote tallies.

-The People's Movement for the Liberation of Angola (MPLA) has held a majority in the Assembly since independence.
-Due to the Angolan Civil War, elections were delayed for years until they were eventually held in September 2008.
-The first elections under the new constitution were held in 2012, after a new constitution was adopted in 2010, increasing considerably the power of the President, and diminishing that of the National Assembly as well as that of the judiciary.

 Jurisdiction

-The Angolan government is composed of three branches of government: executive, legislative, and judicial.
+As of 2015, the Angolan government was composed of three branches of government: executive, legislative, and judicial.
 The executive branch of the government is composed of the President, the Vice-Presidents and the Council of Ministers.
 The legislative branch comprises a 220-seat unicameral legislature elected from both provincial and nationwide constituencies.
 On account of civil wars from independence, political power has been concentrated in the presidency.
 There are various temporary and permanent committees in the Assembly that help in the operational and administrative functions of the Assembly.

-Selection of members
+Selection of members as of 1980

-The Unicameral Parliament of Angola was scheduled was originally constituted with 229 elected members. for a period of three years after the elections.
+The Unicameral Parliament of Angola was scheduled originally in 1980 to be constituted of 229 elected members. for a period of three years after the elections.
 All Angolan citizens with 18 years of age were eligible to cast their vote.
-Citizens who were members of factional groups, had criminal record and who had not rehabilitated were barred from exercising their voting rights.
+Citizens who were members of factional groups, had a criminal record and who had not been rehabilitated were barred from exercising their voting rights.
 The representatives of the provincial assemblies formed a college and they elected the representatives of the House of Parliament.
 The candidates were expected to be answerable to the citizens in public meetings, with their candidature approved by a majority in the province where they were getting nominated.
 A constitutional amendment on 19 August 1980 indicated that the Council formed during interim would be replaced by a national people's assembly and there would be 18 elected assemblies.